Ana Veydó: Cimarron

 After a few performances in Bogotá and a guest appearance in the Week of the Colombian Colony in Mexico City, in 2000 she was invited to perform with Cimarron band in their concerts.

 In 2001, Ana Veydó travels with Cimarron to Washington for performances on behalf of Colombia at the Americartes Festival, an event organized by the Kennedy Center.
 The following year he took part in the III Meeting for the Promotion and Dissemination of Folklore of the Andean Countries held in Granada, Spain, and at the International Book Fair of Panama.
 Since then, he is the leading voice of Cimarron.

 In 2004, the album Sí soy llanero (Smithsonian Folkways Recordings) takes Cimarron to the Grammy Awards, nominated for the Best Traditional World Music Album.
 Ana Veydó sings in all the later albums of Cimarron.
 Welsh harpist Catrin Finch accompanies her voice in 2007 production Catrin Finch and Cimarron Live YN BYW.
 Since 2011, with the release of the album ¡Cimarrón!
 Joropo music from the Plains of Colombia, the band tours around Europe, United States, Asia, America and the Middle East.

 Ana Veydó is a joropo dancer too.
-She sang and danced on world music festivals such as Smithsonian Folklife Festival, WOMEX Festival, WOMAD Festival, LEAF Festival, Rainforest World Music Festival, Paléo Festival, Glatt & Verkehrt, Festival Músicas do Mundo, Festival Rio Loco, Festival Mawazine, Rajasthan International Folk Festival, Førde International Folk Music Festival, Sfinks Mixed, Flamenco Biennale Nederland, Lotus World Music & Arts Festival, National Cowboy Poetry Gathering, Utah Arts Festival, San Francisco International Arts Festival, Globalquerque, Festival International de Lousiane, Festival Nuit du Suds, Zomer van Antwerpen, Abu Dhabi Culture & Heritage y Festival México Centro Histórico.
+She sang and danced on world music festivals such as Smithsonian Folklife Festival, WOMEX Festival, WOMAD Festival, Lake Eden Arts Festival, Rainforest World Music Festival, Paléo Festival, Glatt & Verkehrt, Festival Músicas do Mundo, Festival Rio Loco, Festival Mawazine, Rajasthan International Folk Festival, Førde International Folk Music Festival, Sfinks Mixed, Flamenco Biennale Nederland, Lotus World Music & Arts Festival, National Cowboy Poetry Gathering, Utah Arts Festival, San Francisco International Arts Festival, Globalquerque, Festival International de Lousiane, Festival Nuit du Suds, Zomer van Antwerpen, Abu Dhabi Culture & Heritage y Festival México Centro Histórico.